F0rsythe/obs/Untitled.md

 Toyosola - wrapped up tech report for access bank subsidiaries, currently working on executiv summmary Mr Wisdom - working on report for Acces bank subsidiaries, working on renmoney report, following up on first pension to carry out internal assessment on site
-Yimika - attended the gap assessment audit and close out meeting for fidelity bank and prep for assessment Achiugo - worked on report for , sent out report for lemonade
+Yimika - attended the gap assessment audit and close out meeting for fidelity bank and prep for assessment Achiugo - worked on report for access bank , sent out report for lemonade.